Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 This is the foundation of the Shadwell Depot.
 The back half is covered by the edge of a parking lot.
 The station platform used to extend to the other side of the bridge in the background.
 The bridge carries Rt.
 250 over the line.
 (1998 photo)

-Here’s the Shadwell depot area as it appears today.
+Here’s the Shadwell depot area as it appeared in the early 2000’s.
 (Photo June, 2008 by Lindsay M. Harrington.
 Used with permission.)

 This is the Rt.
 250 bridge over the Shadwell station location.
 Just off the left end Shadwell Station Rd. intersects 250 and twists down and around to the station site.
 The foundation is visible in the lower left corner of the picture.
 (1998 photo)